 He put a bullet through his brain.

-Sassoon bluntly approaches the taboo topic of suicide in order to shock the reader and ‘smug-faced crowds’ into understanding the harsh realities and psychological effects of war.
-Plosive alliteration is used through the repetition of ‘b’ and ‘p’ which creates a violent tone and echoes the sound of a bullet.
+Sassoon bluntly approaches the taboo topic of suicide to shock the reader and ‘smug-faced crowds’ into understanding the harsh realities and psychological effects of war.
+Plosive alliteration is used through the repetition of ‘b’ and ‘p,’ which creates a violent tone and echoes the sound of a bullet.
 The finality of his actions is further emphasized through the end-stopped line.